-When an event such as a flood or a tsunami strikes a community; triggering the loss of or harm to, life and the destruction or damage of infrastructure, it is highlighting the fact that such infrastructure is vulnerable, i.e. prone to be damaged or destroyed when such an event manifests itself.
+When a hazard event (such as a drought, flood, cyclone, earthquake or tsunami – among others) strikes a community; triggering the loss of or harm to, life and the destruction or damage of infrastructure, it highlights the fact that the society and its assets are vulnerable, i.e. susceptible to the impacts of hazard events.
 In the context of disaster-risk reduction, the disaster makes the following facts evident:

 - The geographical area where the community is settled is exposed to such a hazard;

-- The society (including individuals) and its infrastructure, assets and other processes and services which experienced damage or destruction are vulnerable.
+- The society (including individuals) and its infrastructure, assets and other processes - as well as services which experienced damage or destruction - are vulnerable.

 According to the terminology of UNISDR, disaster-risk is defined as “the potential loss of life, injury, or destroyed or damaged assets which could occur to a system, society or a community in a specific period of time, determined probabilistically as a function of hazard, exposure, vulnerability and capacity”.
 In the technical sense, it is defined in terms of the combination of three terms: hazard, exposure and vulnerability.

 Definitions and Terminology

-Hazard is defined as “a dangerous phenomenon, substance, human activity or condition that may cause loss of life, injury or other health impacts, property damage, loss of livelihoods and services, social and economic disruption or environmental degradation”.
+Hazard is defined as “a process, phenomenon or human activity that may cause loss of life, injury or other health impacts, property damage, social and economic disruption or environmental degradation”.
 Hazards may be single, sequential or combined in their origin and effects.
 Each hazard is characterized by its "location, intensity or magnitude, frequency and probability".

-Exposure is defined as the “people, property, systems, or other elements present in hazard zones that are thereby subject to potential losses”.
+Exposure is defined as “the situation of people, infrastructure, housing, production capacities and other tangible human assets located in hazard-prone areas”.
 As stated in the UNISDR glossary, “measures of exposure can include the number of people or types of assets in an area.
-These can be combined with the specific vulnerability of the exposed elements to any particular hazard to estimate the quantitative risks associated with that hazard in the area of interest”.
+These can be combined with the specific vulnerability and capacity of the exposed elements to any particular hazard to estimate the quantitative risks associated with that hazard in the area of interest”.

-In recent years, researchers and experts have been developing methods to assess hazards, vulnerability, and coping capacities; as well as on ways to combine such assessments and to present them in the format of risk maps.
-Such maps are essential to develop strategies and plans to reduce the level of existing risks, and as a way to avoid the generation of new risks due to underlying social and economic risk drivers.
+In recent years, researchers and experts have been developing methods to conduct the assessment of hazards, vulnerability, and coping capacities; as well as techniques to combine such assessments in order to present them in risk map format.
+Such maps are essential in developing strategies to reduce the level of existing risks, and as a way to avoid a generation of new risks due to underlying social and economic risk drivers.
+Read more about it.

 Since the beginning of the 1990s, the United Nations has been promoting efforts to change the paradigm of disasters, advocating for the incorporation of disaster-risk reduction efforts worldwide as a way to reduce the effects of natural hazards on vulnerable communities.
-In 2015, UNISDR facilitated the negotiations among Member States, experts and collaborating organizations which led to the launch of the Sendai Framework for Disaster Risk Reduction 2015-2030.
-Between 2015 and 2030, Member States around the world will conduct a variety of efforts within the context of the four Key Priority Areas contained in the Sendai Framework as a way to reduce risks with the goal of minimizing losses due to the manifestation of hazards of natural origin.
+In 2015, UNISDR facilitated the negotiations amongst Member States, experts and collaborating organizations; which led to the adoption of the Sendai Framework for Disaster Risk Reduction 2015-2030.
+Between 2015 and 2030, Member States around the world will conduct a variety of efforts within the context of the four Priority Areas contained in the Sendai Framework, as a way to reduce risks with the goal of minimizing losses due to the manifestation of hazards of natural origin.
 The four Priority Areas are: